ERC-7291: Purpose bound money

 • programmable payment - automatic execution of payments once a pre-defined set of conditions are met; and

-• programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.
+• programmable money - the possibility of embedding rules within the medium of exchange itself that define or constrain its usage.

 • Once the conditions are met, sovToken is released, and it becomes unbounded once again.
-A PBM can be taught of as a digital cash voucher, because it places constraint on how a payer can use the PBM but does not imposes any constraints on the merchant/redeemer because the PBM unwraps and releases the underlying digital money upon payment to the merchant/redeemer.
-This is akin to a physical cash voucher, where the payer is restricted to purchases from the merchants specified by the issuer but the merchants accepting the vouchers can exchange the physical vouchers with the issuer for fiat money.
+A PBM can be thought of as a digital cash voucher, because it places constraints on how a payer can use the PBM but does not impose any constraints on the merchant/redeemer because the PBM unwraps and releases the underlying digital money upon payment to the merchant/redeemer.
+This is akin to a physical cash voucher: the payer is restricted to purchases from the merchants specified by the issuer but the merchants accepting the vouchers can exchange the physical vouchers with the issuer for fiat money.

-In this EIP, we propose a modular structure consisting of an ERC-20 compatible sovToken as the digital money, an ERC-1155 compatible smart contract as the PBM wrapper, an address list smart contract as the PBM logic and a PBM token manager smart contract to manage token registration and retrieval.
+In this EIP, we propose a modular structure consisting of a sovToken compatible with ERC-20 as the digital money, an ERC-1155 compatible smart contract as the PBM wrapper, a compliance guard smart contract as a component of the PBM Wrapper logic, and a PBM token manager smart contract to manage token registration and retrieval.

 Motivation